pianista215/numberRecognition/README.md

 # numberRecognition
-Simple Java example of recognizing number on images, with previous images as examples.
+Simple Java example of recognizing number on images, comparing with images used as pattern.

 Based on the tutorial of sentdex: https://www.youtube.com/watch?v=qKc8gi1muH4